Skip to main content

 Service configuration

-User management service is configured using Environment variables.
+The user management service is configured using environment variables.

 Database connexions